jossmac/react-images/README.md

 **If you were using `0.x` versions:** library was significantly rewritten for `1.x` version and contains several breaking changes.
 The best way to upgrade is to read the docs and follow the examples.

+Please note that the default footer parses HTML automatically (such as `<b>I'm bold!</b>`) but it **does not implement any form of XSS or sanitisation**.
+You should do that yourself before passing it into the caption field of react-images.

 ### Using the Carousel

 Import the carousel from `react-images` at the top of a